 Frequently Asked Questions (FAQ)

-Q: Do you think it is useful to wear a mask to prevent myself from getting COVID-19?
+Do you think wearing a mask can prevent me from being infected by COVID-19?

 For regular surgical masks, under no circumstances they can protect the person wearing it from getting COVID-19.
 However, if you are sick, they can effectively reduce the possibility of spreading the virus to the people surrounding you.